asyncapi/website/content/docs/getting-started/event-driven-architectures.md

 ### Message

 A message is a piece of information that's sent by the publishers to the broker, and received by all the interested subscribers.
-The content of the message can be anything but they are frequently catalogued as _events_ and _commands_.
+The content of the message can be anything, but they are frequently catalogued as _events_ and _commands_.
 As you saw above, _events_ communicate a fact that occurred.
 Instead, _commands_ are very much like _requests_ in REST APIs: they tell the subscribers "do this".

 **Technically speaking, _events_ and _commands_ are the same.
 The only difference is in their semantics.**